The-One-And-Only-H/blazordemo/README.md

 - Bootstrap
 - Visual Studio

-Run this command in the terminal to run the app locally:
+`cd` into the `DevOpsBlazor` directory and run this command in the terminal to run the app locally:

 `dotnet run`